“SEO without keywords doesn’t exist”, says Brian Dean, founder at Backlinko.

 After the BERT update, all old blogs on Keyword Research become trash.
 Long-tail keywords are dead…

 It demanded a new keyword strategy and a deeper knowledge on types of keywords.
 And once executed right, you garner years of traffic and making $$$… Small or Big website.

 The article taps into that underrated strategy… step-by-step to help you uncover profitable keywords, your competitor doesn’t even know about.

 What are keywords in SEO?

 Keywords Definition: phrases that search engines (like, Google, Bing) look for to understand the nature of the content better.
-And on the basis of it, ranks the blog.
+And on the basis of it (and other signals like internal links), ranks the blog.

 Speaking in SEO, phrase having decent search volume, making some search logic, and relevant to your niche is known as Keyword.

 Relevant niche means… MediCap is all about medical science.